To be eligible, a candidate should:

 The Master of Finance Scholarship shall be awarded to new students in the Master of Finance Programme on the basis of academic merit at the time of admission.
 The number of scholarships to be awarded shall not exceed 10% of the intake number in the relevant academic year.
 The value of each scholarship shall range from 10-50% of the prevailing Master of Finance tuition fee, subject to the performance of the candidates.
 All eligible candidates will automatically be considered and no application for the Scholarship is required.

 Fargo Wealth Excellence Scholarship is donated by Fargo Consulting Limited which was set up by a group of Master of Economics (MEcon) and Master of Finance (MFin) alumni.
-Five scholarships shall be awarded, starting from the academic year 2016-17, to full-time Year One students in the MEcon and MFin programmes on the basis of academic performance in the respective programme and contributions to the community of the MEcon and MFin Programmes.
+Up to 10 scholarships shall be awarded, starting from the academic year 2019-20, to Year One students of MFin and other masters programmes offered by the Faculty of Business and Economics on the basis of academic performance in the respective programmes and their contributions to the community of master programmes.
 The Scholarship shall be of the value of HK$10,000 each.

 Courses are offered on a modular basis to allow students to focus on one area of study at a time.
 Normally, each module consists of 7-8 weeks including the examination week.
-Courses are normally scheduled in the daytime at HKU Town Center in Admiralty or Cyberport Campus.
+Courses are normally scheduled in the daytime at HKU Town Center in Admiralty or Cyberport Campus or HKU Main Campus.
 Some classes are offered in weekday evenings or on Saturdays.
 Examinations are normally on Saturdays.

 The curriculum shall extend over a minimum of one academic year and a maximum of two academic years.
 Students normally need to take four classes each week.